2. Protocols 101

 Version Controlled & Locking

-Locking a protocol version is another advantage as it ensures that everyone is using the same one.
+Locking a protocol version is another advantage, as it ensures that everyone is using the same one.
 This helps to avoid discrepancies in data.
 Protocol versions are automatically locked when first used in an Experiment to ensure consistency and avoid inaccuracies by potentially using different versions of the same Protocol.
 You can create new versions to track changes or updates to your processes:

 When running your Protocol, if you make edits, you have the option of saving this iteration as a new version or a completely new Protocol to reuse later on.